PETER SCHULTZ – VITA NOVA PRETORIA

 WORKING WITH ADDICTION

-Lately persons become increasingly addicted to prescribed medications and internet including social media.
+Over and above dependency on substances, persons lately become increasingly addicted to prescribed medications and internet including social media.
 The reason we become addicted is often related to addressing our emotional or social discomfort; to compensate for our underlying pain.
 Addictive behaviour is at first always functional.
 Over time, often without being aware of it, we increase this behaviour, it becomes riskier and more harmful.
 Stopping this behaviour means we must face the world and ourselves head on; we must break up the bond we have established with a very reliable “friend” (the drug/behaviour) who has stood by us for a long period of time.